-“It was a really cool moment where we were able to reinforce all these things we hold to be really important,” he said.
+“It was a really cool moment where we were able to reinforce all these things we hold to be really important,” Walt added.
 “And people were getting recognized who maybe didn’t realize they’ve had an impact on somebody.”

-Recognition was not just from managers to direct-reports.
+Recognition didn't just come from managers to direct reports.
 Peers recognized peers or higher ups, and managers recognized one another for the work they inspired.

 Motivating the Customer Experience Team with Performance-Driven Recognition

 Shipt’s experience team, the X Team, fields inquiries through phone calls and chats from customers and local Shipt shoppers, who grocery shop for members of the app.
 The X Team also has a more senior experience team called the Flex Team, which fields inquiries from partners like Target and provides support where they can.
-Overall the X team consists of over 500 people to-date and are primarily based in Birmingham.
+The X team consists of over 500 people to-date, most of whom are primarily based in Birmingham.